 There are some great culinary gems to experience, including seafood, lambs, and traditional breads, Irish gin and, of course, Guinness, and after a day on foot or on your bike, you will have many calories to catch up on.

-    A great example is the Macs Adventure Connemara, Galway and Mayo Cycle Tour that travels a route on quiet country roads between colourful Irish villages, featuring authentic local accommodation and a warm Irish welcome.
+A great example is the Connemara & Galway Cycle Tour that travels a route on quiet country roads between colourful Irish villages, featuring authentic local accommodation and a warm Irish welcome.
 Maybe you’ll order a cold Guinness and enjoy a lively sing-song in a local pub. too?

 Coming home fitter than when you left for your holiday is something that many people really value about a self-guided walking or cycling holiday with Macs Adventure.

 Walking and cycling give you the opportunity to get to know other people on the same trail, as well as those that live in the countries that you visit.
 You will find that local people have the time to stop for a chat and offer you a wealth of tips and information about the area.

 You will enjoy feeling more immersed in the culture of the country after speaking to people who know it well.

 The Irish are renowned worldwide for their great craic (pronounced “crack”) and it means a love of news, gossip, fun, entertainment and enjoyable conversation.
 There is a high chance you will be treated to some of the famous craic if you are walking or cycling around Ireland.
 The local people like nothing more than to see holidaymakers immersing themselves in the countryside.

 As well as enjoying a more in-depth and up-close-and-personal experience of Ireland by walking or cycling, you can feel good about doing your bit for the environment.
 Rather than adding to the carbon footprint by travelling in a car or coach, you will be spending days and weeks being greener.